gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 * New tokens lack an existing community
     * Have to spend even more time on marketing, outreach, getting more developers, etc.
-        * Chicken and egg problem
+        * Have to overcome the chicken and egg problem for adoption

     * With Gridcoin, the community already exists
         * Able to help keep growth from it